Luis Garcia

 Design Studies: Persuasion

-I had the opportunity to lead CMU Design Studies: Persuasion, a 4.5-unit course that immersed forty-two undergraduate design students.
-Centered on persuasion theory and practice, it introduced frameworks for understanding and shaping behavior through design, culminating in real-world projects that tackled complex societal challenges.
+Design Studies: Persuasion is a 4.5-unit course that immersed forty-two undergraduate design students.
+Centered on behavioral change theory and practice, it introduced frameworks for understanding and shaping behavior through design, culminating in real-world projects that tackled complex societal challenges.

 Course Description